rosshalpin/flash-project/README.md

 # flash-project
 Online Written Report for CS270
+### Instructions
+To play game, download zip.
+Extract it.
+Go into flash-project-master folder and click main.html.
+Controls: Up, Left, Right & Enter key for restart.
 ### The Task
 To complete a flash tutorial and adapt it originally for my own use.
 ### The idea
 After watching the films Jaws, Jaws 2 & Jaws:The Revenge, I decided to create a Jaws-inspired arcade game where you play the shark and the goal is to attack beach-goers, swimmers etc. for points.
 I will also be using a pixelart style.
 The tutorial I plan to adapt to create this will be a [driving game tutorial](http://www.emanueleferonato.com/2010/06/16/create-a-flash-racing-game-tutorial-as3-version/) which is an AS3 updated version of this previous [AS2 tutorial](http://www.emanueleferonato.com/2007/05/15/create-a-flash-racing-game-tutorial/).
 The AS2 tutorial covers the logic while the AS3 is updated code.
 I have chosen this specific tutorial as the restricted movement of a car is very similiar to the restricted movement of a shark.

 ### The Tutorial
 For my purposes I only needed 1/18 steps of the tutorial, the basic idea of this step is to move and rotate a Movie Clip around a scene in a similiar way to how a vehicle moves when viewed from above.
 To do this, the tutorial uses trigonometry for all the movements of the vehicle.
 Trigonometry applies here because Flash uses a Cartesian coordinate system, which means it has an X and a Y axis.